 - 1. To clean the balance, brush gently with the soft-bristle brush maintained in the lab for this purpose.
 If necessary, as determined by visual inspection, also clean the pan with an alconox solution and then dry it completely.
 Wear rubber gloves during cleaning to protect the pan from contact with body oils. - 2.
 Turn the balance on by briefly pressing the control bar.
 After a few seconds the digital display should read 0.0000.
 If a different number is displayed (e.g., 0.0001), check to make sure the doors are closed and the balance is clean, then tare the balance by pressing the control bar again. - 3.
-Calibrate the balance daily. - a.
-To calibrate the balance, remove all objects from the pan, close the sliding windows, then press and hold the control bar until CAL---- is displayed. - b.
-Wait until CAL 100 appears (the 100 blinks), then push the calibration level (located on the bottom right of the balance) as far back as it goes.

-- c.
-CAL---- will appear, then 100.0000.
-When CAL 0 appears (the 0 blinks), move the lever forward.
-When 0.0000 appears the balance is calibrated. - 4.
 Check the calibration using the standard weights maintained in the lab.
 Only the plastic forceps in the standard weight box may be used to handle these weights.
 The standard weight used should reflect the lower and upper ranges of the items to be weighed.
 For example, if the items range from 0.0150g to 9.5000g, confirm calibration with the 0.0100 and 10.0000g standards. - a.
 Place a weight on the pan and close the windows. - b.
 When the display stabilizes, record the weight, the standard weight used, and the date in the calibration book.
-Repeat with another weight. - 5.
-Have the balance serviced by a balance service technician on an annual basis to ensure balance accuracy and maintain balance integrity.
+Repeat with another weight.

+5. Have the balance serviced by a balance service technician on an annual basis to ensure balance accuracy and maintain balance integrity.